hlorus/CAD_Sketcher/docs/content/user_interface.md

 ### Theme
 ![!Preferences](images/theme_presets.png){align=right}

-Colors that are used in the addon are defined under the theme section.
-The addon also supports theme presets.
+Colors that are used in the extension are defined under the theme section.
+The extension also supports theme presets.
 You can get the presets path by entering the following line into blenders python console:

 ``` py